 \subsubsection{Effects of radiative cooling}

-We carry out radiative GRMHD (GRRMHD) simulation of MAD $a_*=0$ model to check impact of radiative cooling on electron temperatures and emission properties.
-The radiative processes included in GRRMHD simulation include synchrotron emission, self-absorption, Compton scatterings and bremsstrahlung.
-To reduce the large computational cost of models with activated multi-frequency radiative transfer the interactions between photon field and gas is allowed only within $100$M. Any radiative transfer effects outside of this sphere are negligible.
-When producing emission the code takes into account the fact that the combined four-momentum of gas and radiation has to be conserved.
-Emission/absorption/scattering can therefore exert force on gas and change the electron thermodynamics (radiative cooling or heating).
-In the models considered here, the average optical thickness of gas is $\tau \ll 1$ and luminosities are strongly sub-Eddington, $L \ll L_{\rm Edd}$, hence it is expected that in models with activated radiative transfer mainly electron thermodynamics is affected and mainly due to synchrotron cooling.
-Other effects are weak for the considered accretion rates.
-In Appendix~\ref{app:grrmhd} we present quality factors for the GRRMHD simulation to demonstrate that the interactions between gas and radiation are resolved by adequate number of Monte Carlo samples.
+We perform a GRRMHD simulation of the MAD $a_* = 0$ model to check the impact of radiative cooling on electron temperatures and emission properties.
+The radiative processes included in the GRRMHD simulation include synchrotron emission, self-absorption, Compton scatterings, and bremsstrahlung.
+To reduce the large computational cost of models with activated multifrequency radiative transfer, the interactions between the photon field and the gas are allowed only within $100$M. Any radiative transfer effects outside of this sphere are negligible.
+When producing emission, the code takes into account the fact that the combined four-momentum of gas and radiation has to be conserved.
+Emission/absorption/scattering can therefore exert force on the gas and change the electron thermodynamics (radiative cooling or heating).
+In the models considered here, the average optical thickness of the gas is $\tau \ll 1$ and luminosities are strongly sub-Eddington, $L \ll L_{\rm Edd}$; hence, it is expected that in models with activated radiative transfer, mainly electron thermodynamics is affected and mainly due to synchrotron cooling.
+Other effects are weak for the accretion rates considered.
+In Appendix~\ref{app:grrmhd}, we present quality factors for the GRRMHD simulation to demonstrate that the interactions between gas and radiation are resolved by an adequate number of Monte Carlo samples.